Exotic hadrons associated with $b$-quark: Exotic states in hadron decays

 \subsubsection{Observation of $\chi_{c1}(4010)$}

 A simultaneous amplitude analysis of the decays $B^{+}\!\to D^{*\pm}D^{\mp}K^{+}$ is performed for the first time using the full Run~1 and Run~2 $pp$ collision data collected by the LHCb experiment~\cite{LHCb:2024vfz}.
 The analysis exploits the $C$-parity relations between contributions of charmonium(-like) resonances appearing in the two charge-conjugate channels.
 As shown in Fig.~\ref{fig:chic14010}, four charmonium(-like) states decaying into $D^{*\pm}D^{\mp}$ are observed: $\eta_{c}(3945)$, $h_{c}(4000)$, $\chi_{c1}(4010)$, and $h_{c}(4300)$, with their $J^{PC}$ quantum numbers determined to be $0^{-+}$, $1^{+-}$, $1^{++}$, and $1^{+-}$, respectively.
 The $\eta_{c}(3945)$ is compatible with the previously reported $X(3940)$ state~\cite{Belle:2005lik,Belle:2007woe}, while the remaining three structures are observed for the first time.
-The $\chi_{c1}(4010)$ resonance has the expected $J^{PC}$ quantum numbers of a $\chi_{c1}$ state, but its mass does not align with the established $\chi_{c1}(3930)$ and $\chi_{c1}(4140)$ charmonium states.
-This discrepancy suggests that the structure may contain exotic components~\cite{Wang:2023ovj,Deng:2023mza,Li:2024pfg}.
+The observed $\chi_{c1}(4010)$ has quantum numbers $J^{PC}=1^{++}$ and is thus naturally associated with the $\chi_{c1}$ charmonium sector.
+However, its mass does not fit naturally into the established pattern defined by the $\chi_{c1}(3930)$ and $\chi_{c1}(4140)$ states.
+Being located near the open-charm $D\bar D^\ast$ threshold, the state is expected to be strongly affected by coupled-channel dynamics.
+Recent studies, including a reanalysis of the LQCD energy levels reported in Ref.~\cite{Prelovsek:2013cra} and a separate LQCD calculation in Ref.~\cite{Li:2024pfg}, suggest a rich interplay between the $\chi_{c1}(2P)$ charmonium state and the $D\bar D^\ast$ channel.
+In the former case, it is found that a strong coupling to $D\bar D^\ast$ may generate an additional $1^{++}$ pole above threshold, with a mass around 4.0~GeV, which could be associated with the observed $\chi_{c1}(4010)$~\cite{Shi:2024llv}.
+In the latter study, mixing between the $\chi_{c1}(2P)$ state and noninteracting $D\bar D^\ast$ scattering levels is shown to shift finite-volume energy levels, pushing one level below threshold while raising another above.
+A subsequent $K$-matrix analysis of these spectra yields both a $D\bar D^\ast$ bound state, naturally identified with the $X(3872)$, and a resonance pole slightly above 4.0~GeV with a width of approximately 40--60~MeV, compatible with the LHCb observation of the $\chi_{c1}(4010)$.
+Nevertheless, the nature of the $\chi_{c1}(4010)$ is still not firmly established and requires further theoretical and experimental clarification.

 In addition, the two resonant structures $T^{*\,0}_{\bar{c}\bar{s}0}(2870)$ and $T^{*\,0}_{\bar{c}\bar{s}1}(2900)$, previously observed in $B^{+}\!\to D^{+}D^{-}K^{+}$ decays~\cite{LHCb:2020bls,LHCb:2020pxc}, are incorporated into the $B^{+}\!\to D^{*+}D^{-}K^{+}$ amplitude model to describe the enhancement seen in Fig.~\ref{fig:chic14010}(e), thereby confirming their presence in this new decay channel.
 The measured ratio of branching fractions between $B^{+}\!\to D^{*+}T^{*\,0}_{\bar{c}\bar{s}0}(2870)$ and $B^{+}\!\to D^{*+}T^{*\,0}_{\bar{c}\bar{s}1}(2900)$ is determined to be $1.17 \pm 0.31 \pm 0.48$.
 This value is larger than the corresponding ratio $0.18 \pm 0.05$ observed in $B^{+}\!\to D^{+}T^{*\,0}_{\bar{c}\bar{s}0,1}$ decays, and may provide further insight into the production mechanisms of the $T^{*\,0}_{\bar{c}\bar{s}0,1}$ states, if their existence is firmly established.